npst09032003/auto-bin-with-aruduino-r3/README.md

 - Connect ultrasonic sensor to arduino: there are 5 ports but we only use 4 ports: VCC, Trig, Echo and GND.
 Connect those ports to arduino: VCC-5V, Trig-D13,Echo-D12, GND-GND.
 - Connect servo to arduino: arduino R3 only have 1 port 5V, so I will use test board, so that we can use port 5V between servo and sensor.
 Connect those ports to arduino: VCC-5V, GND-GND, Signal-D11.
 - Connect arduino to Arduino IDE and upload file controller.ino to arduino.
-- Test the funtion before we move to next part.
+- Test the function before we move to next part.
 - Design the bin as you want.